pargsoft/_v2k4-Career-Mod/README.md

 - [x] Increased Ground Maintanance for ALL clubs
 - [ ] Improve other leagues Ticket Income
 - [ ] Improve other leagues Shirt Prices
-- [ ] Reduce money available to clubs in lower league (remove >£1m purchases from L1 & L2)
+- [ ] (Looks impossible) Reduce money available to clubs in lower league (remove >£1m purchases from L1 & L2)

 # Transfers

-__ACTIVITY__

 --------------------------------------
-Transfers / TransfersLeagueBuckets.csv
+Transfers
 --------------------------------------
-- Increased the amount of teams that search per day to 20 (inside the transfer window)
+- [x] Improved AI searching for players that they need
+- [x] Improved AI selling/loaning reserve/youth players
-- Increased the amount of teams that search per day to 20 (outside the transfer window)
+- [x] Increased the amount of teams that search per day (makes the game a little slower between days)
-- Increased the AI ability to search for team improvements (changed the modifiers that compares to own team)